mlenzen/collections-extended/README.rst

 Classes
 =======
-There are six new classes provided:
+There are seven new classes provided:

 Bags
 ----